pfg666/tcp-learner/README.md

 __tcp-learner__ is a Java/Python tool you can use to automatically learn TCP stacks.
 What does it mean to learn?
-Well, to obtain a model/state machine that tells a bit more then the RFC 793 spec. and which fits your TCP stack and none other.
+Learning means obtaining a model/state machine that tells a bit more then the RFC 793 spec. and which describes your TCP stack and none other.
+You could liken it to reverse engineering of software where the end result is a model.

 How does it learn?
-By running tests on the TCP Stack (sending inputs / receiving outputs), it learnes about how TCP operates until it can build a (behavioral model).
-How much can it learn?
-Time-stripped TCP with seq, ack, flags, 0/1 payload and socket calls.
+By running tests on the TCP Stack (sending inputs / receiving outputs) until it acquires enough information about TCP so that it can build a behavioral model of it.
+The theory behind acquiring and assembling information into a model is based on the L* algorithm for learning languages.
+With that said, can it infer the whole TCP stack?
+Not quite, TCP has to be dumbed down, otherwise it is far too complex for the learning algorithms used. __tcp-learner__ can learn a time-stripped TCP with seq, ack, flags, 0/1 payload and socket calls.

 ##  Installing ##
-The tool can only work reliably on Linux due to some of the Python libraries used.
+The tool can work reliably only on Linux due to some of the Python libraries used.
+In addition, the tool currently can only learn remote TCP stacks, not local ones.
-In addition, the TCP stack cannot be learned locally, it should be done over an actual connection.
-As such, we suggest you do your installation on a virtual machine (say Virtual Box) and use that machine to learn your host TCP Stack.
+As such, we suggest you install __tcp-learner__ on a virtual machine (say Virtual Box) and use that machine to learn your host TCP Stack.

 For a quick install and run, clone/download the cav-aec branch of the tool.
 You can do this running git clone from a terminal: